famos-amos/famos-amos/README.md

 - 👋 Hi, I’m @famos-amos
-- 👀 I live in Detroit, MI and im' interested in tech, Embedded Systems, functional safety and D&I topics.
+- 👀 I live in California, I'm interested in tech, Embedded Systems, functional safety and D&I topics.
 I also have a strong passion for spirituality and it's connections to inner healing
-- 🌱 I’m currently learning how to use GitHub and re-learning C coding
+- 🌱 I’m currently learning how to R and Python
-- 💞️ I’m looking to collaborate on a mysetery project yet to be revealed that will change the world
+- 💞️ I’m looking to colab on a project
 - 📫 How to reach me via this channel

 <!---